 The University of Utah is a Carnegie Research I Institution and member of the Association of American Universities (AAU); the SCI Institute is a trans-college, research-focused partnering entity at the University of Utah consisting of faculty from 4 academic units in 2 colleges along with students, and staff (185 current personnel).
 The SCI Institute’s vision is to see applied computing bring transformation across disciplines in a way that benefits the University of Utah and society at large.
 Its mission is to bring together excellence in diverse domains applied to multidisciplinary and interdisciplinary problems of societal importance.
 The Institute accomplishes these goals through the collaborative development, assembly, and/or application of applied scientific and data computing, imaging, and visualization tools.

-The SCI Institute has a new Director, Dr. Manish Parashar, who will lead the expansion of its campus-wide, national, and international impact into exciting application areas.
+The SCI Institute Director, Dr. Manish Parashar, is leading the expansion of its campus-wide, national, and international impact into exciting application areas.
 Candidates for SCI faculty positions can be at any stage of their career paths and should have a growing, active, academic/research record that includes computation.
-Successful candidates will come from one a broad range of research focus areas, including computer, computational and data science, biomedical engineering, electrical engineering, mathematics, etc., and must show a clear passion for collaborative interactions with domain specialists.
-SCI faculty members typically have primary research appointments in the Institute and academic positions with a collaborating department within the Colleges of Engineering or Science.
+Successful candidates will come from one a broad range of research focus areas, including computational and data science, biomedical engineering, electrical engineering, mathematics, etc., and must show a clear passion for collaborative interactions with domain specialists.
+SCI faculty members typically have primary research appointments in the Institute and academic positions with a collaborating department in Colleges across the University.
 Additional information about the opportunity, the Institute, the University, and the area is available at this web site.

 Located in metropolitan Salt Lake City in the foothills of the Wasatch Mountains, the University of Utah is the state’s flagship research institution and emphasizes exceptional scholarship, quality teaching, and professional service.
 The university serves over 32,000 students from across the U.S. and the world with over 72 major subjects at the undergraduate level and more than 90 major fields of study at the graduate level, including law and medicine.
 Known for its proximity to seven world-class ski resorts within 40 minutes of campus, the University of Utah encourages an active, holistic lifestyle, innovation, and collaborative thinking to engage students, faculty and business leaders.
 Salt Lake City is a vibrant, major metropolitan area with a diverse, multicultural population and numerous cultural and outdoor activities.
 Utah and the stunning Salt Lake Valley are undergoing robust economic growth with one of the Nation’s fastest-growing technology sectors and the University of Utah is acclaimed for its successes in technology-driven start-ups.
 The University has invested significantly in the SCI Institute and substantial further investments are now enabling these recruitments.